 Free admission!
 Gallery open whenever trains are running!

-The Penny Salon has "gone on tour"!
+The Penny Salon has re-opened!

 An interesting and entertaining programme of presentations is planned for the future.
 Watch this space or our news pages for further details.

 At North Weald station, you can see a further ‘taster’ display of Geoff’s railway photographs.
 Also on display is the print of the painting by Malcolm Root FGRA depicting the Ongar ‘push-pull’ steam train at Epping station in the early 1950s.

 The Epping Ongar Railway opened the ‘micro-gallery’ at Ongar Station on Saturday 27 May 2017.
 The gallery is in the Ladies Waiting Room at the station.
 A railway volunteer and professional photographer who specialises in steam photography, Geoff Silcock, has worked alongside the Epping Ongar Railway Volunteer Society members to transform the room into a place to display photographs and pictures.
 Mr Silcock has worked with local photographic and historical societies to bring a programme of interesting and relevant exhibitions to the Railway.

 The free bijou exhibition area has been named "The Penny Salon" and will be open whenever trains are running to provide interest for passengers.